caltechlibrary/foliage/_sources/foliage-interface.md.txt

     <img src="_static/media/change-tab-value-selector.png">
 </figure>

-Once the required values have been selected for the relevant fields, click the <span class="button color-danger">Change records</span> button to proceed with the changes.
+Once the required values have been selected for the relevant fields, click the <span class="button color-primary">Change records</span> button to proceed with the changes.

 ### Field matching and change operations

 The selectors in the _Change records_ interface are designed to ask only for the values actually needed for a given operation.
 The values requested are required.
 For example, if you select _Delete value_ as the action, the Foliage interface will require you to select a current field value and will not allow you to leave it blank , and it will not let you specify a new field value.
 Foliage is also strict about matching field values when it performs the changes.
 For example, it will not change a record's field value to a new value unless it matches the value expected to be the current value.

 These strict requirements are mainly motivated by the goal of reducing the chance of accidental unintended changes when long lists of records are involved, but they also have some benefits for how users can perform changes.
 For example, it's safe to give Foliage a list of data that may or may not have specific field values, because it will skip those that don't match.
-For example, suppose books from two different locations A and B are being moved to location C. You can load a list of the book barcodes, select A as the current location field value and C as the new field value, click the <span class="button color-danger">Change records</span> button to make the changes, then (without doing anything else) change the selection of the current field value to B in the user interface, and click <span class="button color-danger">Change records</span> button a second time.
+For example, suppose books from two different locations A and B are being moved to location C. You can load a list of the book barcodes, select A as the current location field value and C as the new field value, click the <span class="button color-primary">Change records</span> button to make the changes, then (without doing anything else) change the selection of the current field value to B in the user interface, and click <span class="button color-primary">Change records</span> button a second time.
 Since Foliage will only change matching records, the first run will change only those records that have current location A and the second run will change only those records that have current location B. Together, the two runs will have performed movers A → C and B → C.

 ### Saving a log of the results